Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

-\begin{teo}[A] With the notation of Section~\ref{ss.region}, any vector field $X\in\cL^+$ admits exactly $2$ chain recurrence classes: one is a up-Lorenz attractor, and the other is a hyperbolic basic set, topologically equivalent to the suspension of a fake horseshoe.
+\begin{maintheorem} With the notation of Section~\ref{ss.region}, any vector field $X\in\cL^+$ admits precisely $2$ chain recurrence classes: one is an upper-Lorenz attractor, and the other is a basic hyperbolic set, topologically equivalent to the suspension of a fake horseshoe.
+The symmetric statement holds in $\cL^-$, interchanging the up and down. \end{maintheorem}